SamB221/controlForInstagram/README.md

-The Chrome version of Control
+Control for Instagram

-Allows you to turn off Instagram features, such as the main feed, subreddit feeds, notifications, and the trending page.
+Allows you to turn off Instagram features, such as reels, the explore page, inboxes, and also to limit Instagram to the inbox itself.